Storms encase Iowa and eastern Nebraska in ice and generate rare tornado warning in San Francisco

 OMAHA, Neb.
 (AP) — A major ice storm created treacherous driving conditions across Iowa and eastern Nebraska this weekend and prompted temporary closures of Interstate 80 after numerous cars and trucks slid off the road.

-Many events were canceled across the region when the storm hit Friday evening and businesses announced plans to open late Saturday as officials urged people to stay home if possible.
-However, temperatures are expected to rise high enough Saturday afternoon to melt the ice in most places.
+Many events were canceled across the region when the storm hit Friday evening, and businesses announced plans to open late Saturday as officials urged people to stay home if possible.
+Temperatures were expected to rise high enough in the afternoon to melt the ice in most places, however.

-“Luckily some warmer air is moving in behind this to make it temporary,” said National Weather Service meteorologist Dave Cousins, who works in the Davenport, Iowa office.
+“Luckily some warmer air is moving in behind this to make it temporary,” said Dave Cousins, a meteorologist with the National Weather Service's office in Davenport, Iowa.

+At least one person died in a crash caused by the icy roads in eastern Nebraska.
+The Washington County Sheriff's office said a 57-year-old woman died after she lost control of her pickup on Highway 30 near Arlington and hit an oncoming truck.
+The other driver sustained minor injuries.

-Elsewhere, a storm prompted a rare tornado warning in San Francisco and caused some damage.
-And in the Northeast, people are digging out after heavy snow fell in upstate New York.
+Elsewhere a storm and wind gusts of up to 60 mph (96 kph) prompted the first tornado warning in San Francisco and caused some damage.
+Parts of neighboring San Mateo County were also included in the warning, which went out at 5:51 a.m. to about 1 million people in the area.
+It was lifted by 6:15 a.m.

-Some trees were toppled and roofs were damaged in the city that hasn't seen a tornado since 2005, according to the Weather Service.
-The damage will be assessed later Saturday to determine if there was a tornado.
+The storm toppled some trees onto cars and streets and damaged some roofs in San Francisco, which has not seen a tornado since 2005, according to the Weather Service.
+The damage was being assessed to determine if there was indeed a tornado.

+“This was the first ever warning for a possible tornado in San Francisco.
+I would guess there wasn’t a clear signature on radar for a warning in 2005,” said Roger Gass, a meteorologist in the Weather Service's Monterey, California.
+He said he was not there in 2005.

+The fast-moving storm prompted warnings for residents to take shelter, but few people have basements in the area.

-More than 33 inches (84 centimeters) of snow was reported near Orchard Park, New York, but people who live there are used to dealing with heavy lake-effect snow this time of year.
+In upstate New York, people were digging out after heavy snow fell.
+More than 33 inches (84 centimeters) was reported near Orchard Park, where residents are used to dealing with lake-effect snow this time of year.

-Associated Press reporter Julie Walker contributed to this story from New York.
+And in Nevada, up to 3 feet (91 centimeters) of snow was forecast for Sierra Nevada mountaintops, with a winter storm warning in effect through 10 p.m.
+More than a foot fell at some Lake Tahoe ski resorts, according to the National Weather Service's Reno office.

+Interstate 80 was closed for about an 80-mile (130-kilometer) stretch from Applegate, California, to the Nevada state line just west of Reno, where rain was falling and a winter weather advisory remained in effect through the afternoon.

 Josh Funk, The Associated Press